What the house rules should contain

 Enforcement of house rules through fines

-The house rules can also regulate the procedure for breaching them – for example, by providing for fines that can be used to enforce compliance with the house rules.
+The house rules can also regulate the procedure for breaching them – for example, by providing for fines to enforce compliance with the house rules.
 The fine must be set at a reasonable amount according to the specific offence.
 Often, however, the house rules are set up in such a way that after the second breach of the rules, the owner receives a written warning of a possible penalty and only after the third breach does the fine come.

 However, the issue of enforcing fines for violations of the house rules or bylaws is not entirely clear.
 In any case, the owner (or tenant) can try to defend himself in court or simply ignore the fines.
 Then, it probably depends on the extent of the violation and the amount of the fines assessed whether the unit owners’ assembly, on the other hand, will want to enforce payment of the fines in court.

 However, the HOA would have to prove that a violation of the rules occurred and that it was caused by a particular owner or his visitor.
 Photographs, security camera footage, or a neighbor’s testimony could serve as evidence.
 If the court decides that the fine is justified, it would be possible to enforce the fine in the event of non-payment.
-The offender will then also have to pay the costs of enforcement and the amount finally paid will be much higher than the original fine.
+The offender will then also pay the enforcement costs and the amount finally paid will be much higher than the original fine.

 What does not belong in the house rules